Createdd/Writing/articles/MeetupReflection2017.md

 ― Mihaly Csikszentmihalyi
 ---

-## Short introduction
+## Short introduction about the meetup

-I connected to the current organizer at this time and immediately started to contribute with everything I thought could be helpful.
+I connected to the current organizer ([Rob Axelsen](http://rob.ee/)) of the FCC Meetup at this time and immediately started to contribute with everything I thought could be helpful.
+Gladly Rob is an amazing human being and we immediately connected.

 ## Why organizing events is great